Annual reporting

 Who should complete the annual report?

-The nominated officer of the licensed provider is required the complete the annual report through their LHLO account.
+The nominated officer of the licensed provider is required to complete the annual report through their LHLO account.

 When do I need to lodge my annual report?